What are the 4 Types of OCD

 • Never-ending seeking of reassurance about their concerns

-• Engages in mental rituals to go over things that they did and didn't do
+• Engage in mental rituals to go over things that they did and didn't do

 • Repeatedly saying certain words or phrases

-Suffers of this OCD subtype have unwanted intrusive thoughts about being aggressive or doing a violent act to themselves or another person.
-Children and kids suffering from harm OCD will have certain compulsions to make those violent thoughts go away.
+Sufferers of this OCD subtype have unwanted intrusive thoughts about being aggressive or doing a violent act to themselves or another person.
+Children and kids suffering from Harm OCD will have certain compulsions to make those violent thoughts go away.

 Anybody can have violent thoughts and shrug them off.
 But for those with OCD, these thoughts worry them greatly.
 They believe that these thoughts have meaning or that they will enact them somehow.

-For that reason, children and kids with harm OCD need reassurance that they will never act on their thoughts.
-It's the reason why they perform rituals or compulsions to reduce the anxiety associated with their violent thoughts.
+For that reason, children and kids with Harm OCD need reassurance that they will never act on their thoughts.
+It’s the reason why they perform rituals or compulsions to reduce the anxiety associated with their violent thoughts.
+Treating OCD often involves a combination of therapy and medication to help manage these intrusive thoughts and reduce anxiety.

 Completing these ritualistic behaviors will make them feel less anxious, but only for a short while.
 They'll always do these compulsive behaviors every time the thought comes, making it an endless cycle of obsessions, fear, and doubt.

-Kids with harm OCD related to self-harm are frequently miss diagnosed as suicidal.
-Many practitioners don't understand that they have a fear that they will harm themselves and don't actually want to or have a plan.
+Children with harm OCD may engage in self-harm and are frequently misdiagnosed as suicidal.
+Many practitioners don’t understand that they have a fear that they will harm themselves and don’t actually want to or have a plan.
 I have worked with dozens of kids who were placed in a psychiatric facility where their OCD was missed.

 • Getting violent mental thoughts and images and then worrying that they will act on them